-Past welfare subjects on Earth constitute the most obvious component of real-world background populations.
-Estimates of the number of human beings who have ever lived are on the order of 10^{11} (Kaneda and Haub, 2018), of whom only $\sim 7 \times 10^9$ are alive today.
+Let's start by establishing the first claim.
+The most obvious component of real-world background populations is past welfare subjects on Earth.
+Estimates of the number of human beings who have ever lived are on the order of 10^{11} (Kaneda and Haub) 2018), of whom only $\sim 7 \times 10^9$ are alive today.
 But of course Homo sapiens are not the only welfare subjects.
-At any given time in the recent past, for instance, there are also many billions of mammals, birds, and fish being raised by humans for meat and other agricultural products.
+At any given time in the recent past, for instance, there have also been many billions of mammals, birds, and fish being raised by humans for meat and other agricultural products.
 And given their very high birth/death rates, past members of these populations greatly outnumber present members.

 But since human agriculture is a relatively recent phenomenon, farmed animals make only a relatively small contribution to the total background population.
 Wild animals make a far greater contribution.
-There are today, conservatively, 1011 mammals living in the wild, along with similar or greater numbers of birds, reptiles, and amphibians, and a significantly larger number of fish-conservatively 1013, and possibly far more.25 This is despite the significant decline in wild animal populations in recent centuries and millennia as a result of human encroachment.26 Inferring the total number of past mammals, vertebrates, etc from the number alive at a given time requires us to make assumptions about population birth/death rates.
+There are today, conservatively, 1011 mammals living in the wild, along with similar or greater numbers of birds, reptiles, and amphibians, and a significantly larger number of fish-conservatively 1013, and possibly far more ^[23] This is despite the significant decline in wild animal populations in recent centuries and millennia as a result of human encroachment.
+[24] Inferring the total number of past mammals, vertebrates, etc., from the number alive at a given time requires us to make assumptions about population birth/death rates.
 Unfortunately, we have not been able to find data that allow us to estimate overall birth/death rates for the wild mammal or wild vertebrate populations as a whole with any confidence.
 So we will simply adopt what strikes us as a very safely conservative assumption of 0.1 births/deaths per individual per year in wild animal populations (roughly corresponding to an average individual lifespan of 10 years).
 The actual rates are almost certainly much higher (especially for vertebrates), implying larger total past populations.

-Being extremely conservative, then, we might suppose that all and only mammals are welfare subjects and that 10^{11} mammals have been alive on Earth at any given time since the K-Pg boundary event (~ 66 million years ago), with a population birth/death rate of 0.1 per individual per year.
-This gives us a background population of ~ 6.6×10^{17} individuals.
-Being a bit less conservative (though perhaps still objectionably conservative), we might suppose that all and only vertebrates are welfare subjects and that 10^{13} vertebrates have been alive on Earth at any time in the last 500 million years
+Being extremely conservative, then, we might suppose that all and only mammals are welfare subjects and that 10^{11} mammals have been alive on Earth at any given time since the K-Pg boundary event (the extinction event that killed the dinosaurs, \sim 66 million years ago), with a population birth/death rate of 0.1 per individual per year.
+This gives us a background population of $\sim 6.6 \times 10^{17}$ individuals.
+Being a bit less conservative, we might suppose that all and only vertebrates are welfare subjects and that 10^{13} vertebrates have been alive on Earth at any time in the last 500 million years (since shortly after the Cambrian explosion), with the same population birth/death rate of 0.1 per individual per year.
+This gives us a background population of $\sim 5 \times 10^{20}$ individuals.
+It is worth noting that even the restriction to vertebrates may be objectionably conservative, excluding potential welfare subjects like crustaceans and insects.

-25For useful surveys of evidence on present animal population sizes, see Tomasik (2019) and Bar-On et al. (2018) (especially pp. 61-4 and Table S1 in the supplementary appendix).
+23For useful surveys of evidence on present animal population sizes, see Tomasik (2019) and Bar-On et al. (2018) (especially pp. 61-4 and Table S1 in the supplementary appendix).

-$^{^{26}}$ For instance, Smil (2013, p.
+24For instance, Smil (2013) p.
 228) estimates that wild mammalian biomass has declined by 50% in the period 1900-2000 alone.